carzaga1/EDFbrowser-EEG-manual/EDFbrowser_documentation.md

 ## Examples and Practice
 - Step-by-Step Example of Annotating Bursts in an EEG
 - Common Challenges and How to Overcome Them
-- Annotating a Sample EEG File (Link to Example File)
+- Annotating a Sample EEG File (To Do: Link to Example File)

 ## Conclusion
 - Summary of Key Points